x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/calculator1Report.md

  <br/><br>
 ==================
 <br>
-### 2022/04/02 22:42:12
+### 2022/04/02 22:50:32
  <br>
  - Calculating area of a circle WORKS!
- - Adding two positive numbers WORKS!
+Error found in the Add Method;  should return the sum of two numbers org.opentest4j.AssertionFailedError: Add method should return the sum of two numbers ==> expected: <2.0> but was: <6.0>
  - Adding Two numbers WORKS!
  - 50 x 2 WORKS!
  - Multiplying two numbers WORKS!
- - Adding two negative numbers WORKS!
+ - Error found in the Add Method;  should return the sum of two numbers.
+Failed with both negative numbers org.opentest4j.AssertionFailedError: Add method should return the sum of two numbers.
+Tested with 2 negative numbers failed. ==> expected: <-2.0> but was: <4.0>
- - Adding a positive number and a negative number WORKS!
+Error found in the Add Method;  should return the sum of two numbers.
+Failed with one positive and one negative numbers org.opentest4j.AssertionFailedError: Add method should return the sum of two numbers.
+Tested with 1 positive and 1 negative numbers failed. ==> expected: <0.0> but was: <4.0>

  <br>
-For Calculator 1, You have passed 7 out of 7 tests.
+For Calculator 1, You have passed 4 out of 7 tests.
  <br>
-ALL CORRECT!
-CONGRATULATIONS!
+Well done.
  <br>